apache/spark/docs/running-on-mesos.md

 # Connecting Spark to Mesos

-To use Mesos from Spark, you need a Spark distribution available in a place accessible by Mesos, and a Spark driver program configured to connect to Mesos.
+To use Mesos from Spark, you need a Spark binary package available in a place accessible by Mesos, and a Spark driver program configured to connect to Mesos.

-## Uploading Spark Distribution
+## Uploading Spark Package

-When Mesos runs a task on a Mesos slave for the first time, that slave must have a distribution of Spark available for running the Spark Mesos executor backend.
-A distribution of Spark is just a compiled binary version of Spark.
+When Mesos runs a task on a Mesos slave for the first time, that slave must have a Spark binary package for running the Spark Mesos executor backend.

-The Spark distribution can be hosted at any Hadoop URI, including HTTP via `http://`, [Amazon Simple Storage Service](http://aws.amazon.com/s3) via `s3://`, or HDFS via `hdfs:///`.
+The Spark package can be hosted at any Hadoop-accessible URI, including HTTP via `http://`, [Amazon Simple Storage Service](http://aws.amazon.com/s3) via `s3n://`, or HDFS via `hdfs://`.

-To use a precompiled distribution:
+To use a precompiled package:

-1. Download a Spark distribution from the Spark [download page](https://spark.apache.org/downloads.html)
+1. Download a Spark binary package from the Spark [download page](https://spark.apache.org/downloads.html)
 2. Upload to hdfs/http/s3

 To host on HDFS, use the Hadoop fs put command: `hadoop fs -put spark-{{site.SPARK_VERSION}}.tar.gz /path/to/spark-{{site.SPARK_VERSION}}.tar.gz`

-Or if you are using a custom-compiled version of Spark, you will need to create a distribution using the `make-distribution.sh` script included in a Spark source tarball/checkout.
+Or if you are using a custom-compiled version of Spark, you will need to create a package using the `make-distribution.sh` script included in a Spark source tarball/checkout.

 1. Download and build Spark using the instructions [here](index.html)
-2. Create a Spark distribution using `make-distribution.sh --tgz`.
+2. Create a binary package using `make-distribution.sh --tgz`.
 3. Upload archive to http/s3/hdfs